alimanfoo/ag1000g-bakeoff/challenges/1/README.md

-## Challenge 1: Variant calling in an Anopheles Gambaie cross
+## Challenge 1: SNP and indel variant calling in an _Anopheles gambiae_ cross

 ### Introduction